 - During periods of reduced production at Wygen III in which MDU owns a portion of the capacity, or during periods when Wygen III is off-line, MDU will be provided with 25 megawatts from our other generation facilities or from system purchases with reimbursement of costs by MDU. - During periods of reduced production at Wygen III in which the City of Gillette owns a portion of the capacity, or during periods when Wygen III is off-line, we will provide the City of Gillette with its first 23 megawatts from our other generating facilities or from system purchases with reimbursement of costs by the City of Gillette.
-Under this agreement, Black Hills Power will also provide the City of Gillette their operating component of spinning reserves;

-- Cheyenne Light has an agreement with Basin Electric whereby Cheyenne Light provides 40 megawatts of capacity and energy through March 31, 2013. - Black Hills Power has a PPA with MEAN expiring April 1, 2015.
+Under this agreement, Black Hills Power will also provide the City of Gillette their operating component of spinning reserves. - Cheyenne Light renewed and received FERC approval for an agreement with Basin Electric whereby Cheyenne Light will provide 40 megawatts of capacity and energy to Basin Electric through Sept.
+30, 2014. - Black Hills Power has a PPA with MEAN expiring April 1, 2015.
 Under this contract, MEAN purchases 5 megawatts of unit-contingent capacity from Neil Simpson II and 5 megawatts of unit-contingent capacity from Wygen III. - Black Hills Power has a PPA with MEAN expiring May 31, 2023.
 This contract is unit-contingent on up to 10 megawatts from Neil Simpson II and up to 10 megawatts from Wygen III based on the availability of these plants.
 The capacity purchase requirements decrease over the term of the agreement.